 Maybe the curse was at work.

-“We had very courteous treatment at Tutankh Amen’s tomb, and saw everything of the new finds,” the Colonel inauspiciously wrote to his business associate, Charles F. Ayer, from Shephard’s Hotel in Cairo on February 24, 1923, three months after the tomb was discovered.
+“We had very courteous treatment at Tutankh Amen’s tomb, and saw everything of the new finds,” the Colonel inauspiciously wrote to his business associate, Charles F. Ayer.
+He wrote the letter from Shephard’s Hotel in Cairo on February 24, 1923, three months after the tomb was discovered.
 “Mrs. Thompson and I, with Dr. and Mrs. Howell, were the second party to go into the tomb on the opening of the inner chamber last Sunday, the Sultana going down first.
 A few days before, we had seen the tomb and all the articles which had been removed up to that time.

-Thompson’s acquaintance, Lord Carnavon (George Herbert), who financed the the excavation, was the first to succumb to the curse.
-Within months of his visit tomb, he died of blood poisoning after accidentally tearing open a mosquito bite, never a good idea.
-By then the press had already been speculating on the mummy’s curse.
-George Jay Gould, a wealthy American financier and railroad executive, feel sick almost immediately after his visit in 1923, dying of pneumonia a few months later.
+Thompson’s acquaintance, Lord Carnavon (aka George Herbert), who financed the excavation, was the first to succumb to the curse.
+He died of blood poisoning within a month of his visit after accidentally tearing open a mosquito bite, which was never a good idea.
+George Jay Gould, a wealthy American financier and railroad executive fell sick immediately after his visit in 1923; he died of pneumonia a few months later.

-More tangible proof the curse was discovered after Howard Carter, the archaeologist gave the gift of a paperweight to his friend, Sir Bruce Ingham.
+More tangible proof of the curse’s existence was discovered after archaeologist Howard Carter gave the gift of a paperweight to his friend, Sir Bruce Ingham.
 The paperweight — a mummified hand with a bracelet — was supposedly inscribed with “cursed be he who moves my body.”
 Could it be a coincidence that Ingham’s house quickly burned to the ground?
-Probably not, especially considering that he he tried to rebuild, it was hit with a flood.
+Probably not, especially considering that when he tried to rebuild, it was hit by a flood.